-As required by articles 268 to 272 of the Delegated Regulation, the following four Key Functions and associated reporting lines are incorporated into the Company's organisational structure.
+As required by articles 268 to 272 of the Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 ("the Delegated Regulation"), the following four Key Functions and associated reporting lines are incorporated into the Company's organisational structure.
 These Key Functions are provided with the necessary authority and resources to carry out their role by the Board of the Company and each are operationally independent.

-- The Actuarial Function is responsible for the calculation of technical provisions, the appropriateness of the methods and assumptions used in the calculation of technical provisions, for the assessment of the data used in the calculation of technical provisions, for expressing various opinions as required by the Solvency II Directive, and for contributing to the effective implementation and operation of the Company's system of risk management.
+- The Actuarial Function is responsible for the calculation of technical provisions, the appropriateness of the methods and assumptions used in the calculation of technical provisions, for the assessment of the data used in the calculation of technical provisions, for expressing various opinions as required by the Solvency II Directive, and for contributing to the effective implementation and operation of the Company's system of risk management in particular with respect to the risk modelling underlying the calculation of the SCR and MCR and to the Company's ORSA.
 The Actuarial Function reports to the Audit Committee and the Board of the Company on a regular basis. - The Internal Audit Function is responsible for the evaluation of the adequacy and effectiveness of the Company's internal control system.
-The Internal Audit Function reports to the Audit Committee and the Board of the Company on a regular basis. - The Compliance Function is responsible for advising the Company on compliance with all relevant regulations and legislation to which the Company is subject; as well as for assessing and advising on the impact of any changes in such provisions on the operations of the Company, and for the identification and assessment of compliance and regulatory risk.
-The Compliance Function reports to the Risk & Compliance Committee and the Board of the Company on a regular basis. - The Risk Management Function is responsible for the implementation of the Company's system of risk management, including the development and maintenance of the Company's risk register.
+The Internal Audit Function reports to the Audit Committee and the Board of the Company on a regular basis.

+- The Compliance Function is responsible for advising the Company on compliance with all relevant regulations and legislation to which the Company is subject; as well as for assessing and advising on the impact of any changes in such provisions on the operations of the Company, and for the identification and assessment of compliance and regulatory risk.
+The Compliance Function reports to the Risk & Compliance Committee and the Board of the Company on a regular basis.
+Whilst the ultimate responsibility for compliance rests with the Board, day to day responsibility for the Compliance function is delegated to the Head of Compliance.
+However, in order for the Head of Compliance to be able to carry out this role, continuous access to all Board members is assured. - The Risk Management Function is responsible for the implementation of the Company's system of risk management, including the development and maintenance of the Company's risk register.
 The Risk Management Function reports to the Risk & Compliance Committee and the Board of the Company on a regular basis.
+The Risk Function provides consolidated reporting to the Operations Committee and Risk & Compliance Committee of the Board, escalating any control gaps/issues identified by Risk Owners through the Risk & Control Self-Assessment ("RCSA") which expose the Company to unacceptable levels of operational risk.